maoberlehner/markus-oberlehner-net/content/blog/front-end-testing-cross-browser-acceptance-tests with-testcafe-browserstack-and-npm-scripts.md

 <video data-src="/videos/2017-09-04/perfundo-testcafe-browserstack-video.mp4" poster="/videos/2017-09-04/perfundo-testcafe-browserstack-video.jpg" controls></video>

-### Re-configure Travis CI for BrowserStack cross browser testing
+### Re-configure Travis CI for BrowserStack cross-browser testing

 If you want to test only in BrowserStack browsers, you can cleanup your `.travis.yml` configuration file.